-Cladribine is given in different ways to treat hairy cell leukaemia or CLL.
+Cladribine can be given in different ways to treat hairy cell leukaemia or chronic lymphocytic leukaemia (CLL).

-For hairy cell leukaemia it can be given as an injection under the skin (subcutaneous injection).
-It’s given daily for five days or weekly for five to six weeks.
+For hairy cell leukaemia, cladribine can be given as an injection under the skin (subcutaneous injection).
+It is given daily for five days, or weekly for five to six weeks.
 You can have the treatment as an outpatient.

 When the chemotherapy is being given